backdrop-contrib/portfolio_projects_recipe/README.md

 This recipe creates

- - A Services content type
+ - A Project content type
- - A page view and a block view of services offered.
+ - A page view and a block view of portfolio projects.
  - A menu item in main menu.

- While some users may be happy with the configuration of this Services feature exactly as defined in the recipe.
+ While some users may be happy with the configuration of this Portfolio Projects feature exactly as defined in the recipe.
 We expect that most users will use this recipe as a starting point and customize it to meet their unique needs.